renzol2/brain/docs/midi.md

     - [General MIDI](#general-midi)
   - [MIDI and Tuning](#midi-and-tuning)

-Full: **Musical Instrument Digital Interface**

-Digital communication protocol enabling musical systems and instruments to exchange basic information about
+**Musical Instrument Digital Interface, or MIDI**, is a digital communication protocol enabling musical systems and instruments to exchange basic information about

 - consists of discrete messages
 - electrically transmitted as binary data